Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/networking.md

 With [`portal_api_url`](/docs/latest/developer-portal/property-reference#portal_api_url) set to it's default value:

-  - Kong Proxy will set CORS to `*`, allowing any origin to make requests to the Dev Portal.
+  - Kong Proxy will set [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to `*`, allowing any origin to make requests to the Dev Portal.
   - Admin GUI and Dev Portal use [`portal_api_url`](/docs/latest/developer-portal/property-reference#portal_api_url) to reference Dev Portal location.
 Set to the default value the Admin GUI will reference it's own url when linking out to the Dev Portal (Admin GUI will link to itself rather than the Dev Portal).

 Setting [`portal_api_url`](/docs/latest/developer-portal/property-reference#portal_api_url) to `http://dev-portal.company.com` will:

-  - Give location context to Admin GUI and Dev Portal.
+  - Give context to Admin GUI and Dev Portal.
-  - Update CORS in the Kong Proxy to only accept requests from the [`portal_api_url`](/docs/latest/developer-portal/property-reference#portal_api_url) location.
+  - Update [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) in the Kong Proxy to only accept requests from the [`portal_api_url`](/docs/latest/developer-portal/property-reference#portal_api_url) location.